Just a Few Different Configurations

 This is what the manifold heat box for the ram air system looks like under the cowling.

-This is the single exhaust stack common to C and D and later aircraft.
+This is the single exhaust stack common to earlier aircraft such as the C and D models.

 This is the short stack or jet stack configuration.
 This system was a common modification on aircraft that had gross weight STC's installed.
 Later aircraft had this system from the factory and there are several types of jet stacks.
 Notice that this one has a late dishpan with a fixed wrapper sheet.
 This aircraft also has the JPI 12-1 blower STC.